Universal Remote for Samsung TV: The Ultimate Guide

 Q: What if I lose my universal remote’s manual and codes?

-A: Don’t panic!
-Many universal remote manufacturers provide code lists on their websites.
-You can often find the model number of your remote (usually inside the battery compartment) and then search online for the codes or programming instructions.
-The auto-code search method is also a great fallback.
+A: Many universal remote manufacturers provide code lists on their websites; you can often find your remote’s model number (usually inside the battery compartment) and search online.
+The auto-code search method is also a great fallback if you cannot find the manual.

 Q: Do universal remotes support Samsung Smart TV features like Netflix buttons?